-Table 5 (Page 1 of 2).
+Table 5.
 Tags in the CMS NAMES File

-Table 5 (Page 2 of 2).
-Tags in the CMS NAMES File Keyword Description DVHLINK Specifies the DVHLINK FILE is rebuilt to reflect any changes in the DVHLINK EXCLUDE file since the previous BACKUP run.
+Keyword Description CLUSTER Specifies USER DIRECT file, all CLUSTER files, and all DIRMPART files are erased and rebuilt as part of BACKUP processing.
+This reclaims space in existing CLUSTER files from directory entries that have been updated and are now separate DIRMPART files.
+DVHLINK Specifies the DVHLINK FILE is rebuilt to reflect any changes in the DVHLINK EXCLUDE file since the previous BACKUP run.
 VCONTROL Specifies all VCONTROL files are erased and rebuilt as part of BACKUP processing.
 This reclaims DASD space for any VCONTROL files that describe volumes that have been removed from the system and corrects for changes made to the EXCLUDE section of the EXTENT CONTROL file that were not followed by a RLDEXTN command.
 If the statement is omitted or is present with no value, the default is CLUSTER DVHLINK.
 NONE Specifies the keyword value of NONE may be used.

-10 The CLASS\LIMIT\ON\USER\STATEMENT= specifies how many CP privilege classes may be included on the USER statement.
+- The CLASS\LIMIT\ON\USER\STATEMENT= specifies how many CP privilege classes may be included on the USER statement.
 The valid range is 0 to 32.
 The default is 8.
-A new CLASS directory statement is created if the:
+A new CLASS directory statement is created if the: - · Limit is set to 0

-- Limit is set to 0 - Number of classes defined for a user entry exceeds the specified limit - · Classes have a system affinity other than the \
+- Number of classes defined for a user entry exceeds the specified limit

+- Classes have a system affinity other than the \

-11 The CLASS\STATEMENT\IN\PROFILE\CHECK= statement specifies whether DirMaint will do the additional checking to see if an included PROFILE contains a CLASS statement.
+- The CLASS\STATEMENT\IN\PROFILE\CHECK= statement specifies whether DirMaint will do the additional checking to see if an included PROFILE contains a CLASS statement.
 You should experiment with:

-- CLASS LIMIT ON USER STATEMENT= 0
+- CLASS\LIMIT\ON\USER\STATEMENT= 0

 - CLASS\STATEMENT\IN\PROFILE\CHECK= NO

-- CLASS\LIMIT\ON\USER\STATEMENT= 8 ...
+- CLASS LIMIT ON USER STATEMENT= 8 ...
 32

 - CLASS\STATEMENT\IN\PROFILE\CHECK= YES